Categories: Treating Well Water

 Understanding Your Well Water Test Report

 How to read your water test report?
-Since you are using well water at home, it's important to know what's in your water.
+Since you are using well water at home, knowing what's in your water is important.
 To use the chart best, it helps to know some key terms it mentions.

 Alkalinity

-High alkalinity water (greater than 150 mg/L) might lead to scaling, while water with low alkalinity (less than 150 mg/L) can be corrosive.
+Water with a high alkalinity (greater than 150 mg/L) might lead to scaling, while water with a low alkalinity (less than 150 mg/L) can be corrosive.

 pH